Cgoodw/DSA2_Project/README.md

-# DSA2_Project
+# Simplex_2178
-Group project for IGM-309 involving openGL, collisions, and spacial optimization
+Repository for DSA2 Summer 2017